tq-systems/meta-tq/meta-tq/doc/README.TQMa93xx.md

   used by a physical connected device.
 * NFS boot: The interface to be used for NFS boot (`netdev`) has inverted order, compared to u-boot and Linux.
 Device renaming in Linux happens after mounting rootfs.
+* U-Boot: boot from USB using `uuu` config displays misleading pinctrl / iomux warning.
+  The UDC gadget driver warns not only for faild pinmux but also when no pinmux group is assigned in device tree.
 * Suspend/Resume
   * When resuming using wakeup GPIO the following error can occur:
     `pca953x 2-0070: failed reading register`.
 The (wakeup) IRQ handler is executed before the expander